unpollito/freezircular/README.md

 - `verbose`: whether to show a message whenever there are no new circular dependencies introduced.
 Defaults to `true`.

+- `tsConfig`: route to your `tsconfig.json` file, if you're using TS.
+If it's not set, `freezircular` will try to use a `tsconfig.json` file if it finds one, otherwise it'll be ignored.

 ### Establish a baseline